bparanj/crystal/electronics/book/capacitor/missing.md

 ## Missing Capacitor Experiment

-A simple experiment to demonstrate the problem caused by not using a capacitor involves using an LED with a switch connected to a DC power supply.
+An  experiment to demonstrate the problem caused by not using a capacitor involves using an LED with a switch connected to a DC power supply.
 This setup shows how capacitors help stabilize voltage and prevent flickering or noise in circuits.

-Here's a simple experiment design using Tinkercad to illustrate the effect of a capacitor on an LED circuit with a function generator:
+illustrate the effect of a capacitor on an LED circuit with a function generator:

-### Objective

 To observe how the absence of a capacitor affects the behavior of an LED in response to an AC signal.